 Veteran Employer of the Day

 Veteran Employer of the Day: Veteran Employer of the Day allows companies to build their brand among student Veterans of all majors at UTK.
 Meeting students casually, companies can set up a table Thursdays from 12-4 pm in the Veteran Resource Center to share information about their Veteran initiatives and upcoming opportunities.
-To reserve a Spring 2018 date, email email@example.com.
+To reserve a Fall 2018 date, email email@example.com.

 Panels, Presentations, and Speaking Events

 These 4-5 person panel events feature different industries and employment sectors.
 Spring 2018 offerings include education, entrepreneurship, event planning/hospitality, STEM, arts/media/communications, social justice & diversity, and sports and recreation careers.
 Through these panels, you will have a chance to share your career path, showcase your organization or company, and provide advice to students exploring career options.
 Email us for details!

 This workshop series, co-sponsored by the Center for Career Development and the Tickle College of Engineering Diversity Programs Office, focuses on “how to adult,” with topics such as car buying, investing, and budgeting taking center stage.
 We are looking for employer experts to share their knowledge!
 Contact us if you are interested in speaking on a particular topic.